RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/rhadmin.md

 weight: 40
 ---

-This sections provides a reference to `rhadmin` command line utility.
+This section explains the `rhadmin` commands  used to control the AdminService.

 ### Commands

-The following table describes the command set of `rhadmin` to control the AdminService.
+The following table describes the `rhadmin` commands.

 | **Command**      | **Argument**                             | **Description**                                                                                                |
 | :--------------- | :--------------------------------------- |:-------------------------------------------------------------------------------------------------------------- |